NETWAYS/foreman-training/provisioning/04_compute_resource.md

 * Available to install from instead of unattended installation
 * Image has to be configured
- * On Compute resource using "New image"
+ * On Compute Resource using "New image"
  * Has to provide access via ssh to run finish scripts
  * API can allow to run user_data scripts for additional changes
  * cloud_init can be installed to use the scripts of the same name